 For example, have you recently downloaded another app that uses the internal mic?
 Third-party apps can hijack the settings and stop the mic from working with other apps, including those native to macOS and iOS, such as FaceTime.
-Music player and video apps can do this, causing a MacBook microphone to stop working.
+Music players and video apps can do this, causing a MacBook microphone to stop working.

-Other things, such as system junk and cache settings can prevent a Mac microphone from working as it should.
+Other things, such as system junk and cache settings, can prevent a Mac microphone from working as it should.

 How to get an internal Mac mic to start working?

-1. Configure settings
+2. Configure settings

 Let’s start with checking settings and making sure it’s configured correctly.

-- Click on Sound
+- Click on Sound.

-- Select Input > Internal Microphone
+- Select Input > Built-in.

 - If this isn’t happening, or the Internal Microphone isn’t an option, then your Mac isn’t registering the mic as an input.